Configure GitHub Advanced Security for Azure DevOps

 Tip

-For the most accurate scanning results, be sure to add the dependency scanning task following the build steps of a pipeline that builds the code you wish to scan.
+For the most accurate scanning results, be sure to add the dependency scanning task following the build steps and/or package restore step of a pipeline that builds the code you wish to scan.

 Add the task Advanced Security Dependency Scanning task (AdvancedSecurity-Dependency-Scanning@1) directly to your YAML pipeline file or select the Advanced Security Dependency Scanning task from the task assistant.